TechWorksHub/best-practice-guide/source/best-practice.rst

 should be familiar to any competent engineer.
 However, over other engineering projects AI and Machine learning projects have several uncommon considerations.

-The first is that AI and Machine Learning algorithms are often stochastic in nature, behaving in a non-deterministic and statistical way.
+One such consideration is that AI and Machine Learning algorithms are often stochastic in nature, behaving in a non-deterministic and statistical way.
 All goals and KPIs must be aware of this.
 For example, for a face detection software it is appropriate to set goals such as “95% of this set of faces can be recognised” rather than “the software must recognise all these specific people”.

-The second is that human interpretability is a difficult topic in AI and Machine Learning, and it may be difficult to define why the software is doing the things or making the decisions that it makes.
+A second consideration is that human interpretability is a difficult topic in AI and Machine Learning, and it may be difficult to define why the software is doing the things or making the decisions that it makes.
 We will cover this topic (and its mitigations in more detail) in later sections, but it is important to be aware